Entries in category “Pedantics”

 Of course, this ignores the fact that the Lisp folks have been making the same argument for years, wondering why there was this great pressing need to go out and invent XML when s-expressions were just dandy.

-But once you get past ...
+But once you get past the egos and the ...

 Defenders of design theft